Privacy policy

 When we receive a request for diagnostic imaging or nuclear medicine services in relation to you, we create a unique digital medical record for you.
 Every time a diagnostic imaging or nuclear medicine service is provided for you at one of our practices, new information is added to your medical record.

-When you visit our websites, a small data file called a "cookie" is stored on your computer or mobile device by our server.
-We use cookies to maintain user sessions and to generate statistics about the number of people that visit our websites.
+When you visit our websites, a small data file called a “cookie” is stored on your computer or mobile device by our server.
+We use cookies to maintain user sessions, save certain settings and data, and to generate statistics about the number of people that visit our websites.
+For example, cookies enable the website to remember your settings so you do not have to re-enter certain settings or data each time you visit the website.
+We may also collect your last used IP address when you use our websites.
 Generally, this information will not identify you and we do not link it back to your identity or other information that you have provided to us.

 Why do we need your personal information and what do we do with it?